derrickroselight/Advanced_matching/README.md

 # Advanced_matching
 Matching case/control groups is an essential step in clinical/public health research.
-By this easy-understanding and straightfoward SAS program, one can fulfill the truly one-on-one(Sampling without replacement) 1:4 matching.
+By this easy-understanding and straightfoward SAS program, one can fulfill the truly one-on-one(Sampling Without Replacement) 1:4 matching.
 The following is the pseudocode:
 1. Duplicate the case_id(s) to control_id(s) they matched.
 2. Give each control_id an random number.